cossatot/wenchuan_topo_stress/manuscript/styron_hetland_wenchuan_topo_manuscript.md

 Albania.
 Bollinger et al. [-@bollinger2004] showed how increased normal stress on the Main Himalayan thrust due to loading of the high Himalayan massifs locally suppressed microseismicity and increased fault locking.
-Meade and Conrad [-@meade2008] also demostrated that the increased weight of the uplifting Andes influenced the Nazca-South America convergence rate.
+Meade and Conrad [-@meade2008] also demonstrated that the increased weight of the uplifting Andes influenced the Nazca-South America convergence rate.